AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 ### Recursive Reflection

-\bigtodo{not sure if this should be included. if so then need to write out this section}
+\todo{not sure if this should be included. if so then need to write out this section}

 Say chain B reflects both A and C. $A <-> B <-> C$.
 Proof of Reflection says A gets a benefit by proving that B reflects specific work from A. Does A get a security benefit by proving that C reflects B reflects A?